tbellembois/gochimitheque/README.md

 # 2.1.0 News!

-Here is the list of the major changes from the `2.1.0` version:
+Here is the list of the major technical changes from the `2.1.0` version:
 - the only supported installation is with Docker (this may change in the future)
-- the authentication is based on OpenID
+- the authentication is based on OpenID managed by the Keycloak application.
 - the LDAP configuration has been removed from Chimithèque to be managed by the OpenID server

 # Requirements